Abhijay007/uptane-demo/versioned_docs/version-1.2.0/Standard/uptane-standard.md

 ## 5.2.3.1.1.
 Custom metadata about images

 In addition to what is required, Targets metadata files MAY contain extra metadata for images on the repository.
 This metadata can be customized for a particular use case.
-Examples of use cases for different types of custom metadata can be found in the _Deployment Best Practices_ document ([\[DEPLOY\]](#DEPLOY)).
+Examples of use cases for different types of custom metadata can be found in the _Deployment Best Practices_ document ([\[DEPLOY\]](#deploy)).
 However, there are a few important pieces of custom metadata that SHOULD be present in most implementations.
 In addition, there is one element in the custom metadata that MUST be present in the Targets metadata from the Director.

 Custom metadata MAY also contain a demarcated field or section that MUST match whenever two pieces of metadata are checked against each other, such as when Targets metadata from the Director repository is checked against Targets metadata from the Image repository.